yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/index.md

 ## Improve performance using `preconnect`

-To optimize performance and reduce latency, we recommend adding `preconnect` links as early as possible within the `<head>` tag of your HTML document.
+Add `preconnect` links as early as possible within the `<head>` tag of your HTML document to optimize performance and reduce latency.
 These links allow browsers to quickly connect to our servers before resources are actually requested.
 This proactive approach can significantly improve loading times, especially for the initial SDK setup and subsequent API calls.

 ```html
 <link rel="preconnect" href="https://sdk-web.y.uno" />